-From the 1890s until World War II, there was a type of rail transport in the U.S. between the regional rails (like the Santa Fe or the Chicago Northwestern) and the common streetcar (which served communities of all sizes by tended to have a limited service area; these were for going to work or the market or to school).
+From the 1890s until World War II, there was a type of rail transport in the U.S. between the regional rails (like the Santa Fe or the Chicago Northwestern) and the common streetcar (which served communities of all sizes but tended to have a limited service area); these were for going to work or the market or to school).
 That intermediate level was known as an inter-urban, usually spelled without the hyphen.

 Interurbans were the “light rail” systems of their day, often connecting a series of small hamlets with miles of track in open countryside.
 Whole networks of them grew, some in competition, but most interconnected like legs of a relay race.
 It was possible, for example, to travel from Chicago to New York on interurbans — but I wouldn’t recommend it: it would have taken days and involved more than a dozen different lines.

-The finest and still most reliable source on interurban history, generally and company-by-company, is The Electric Interurban Railways of America by Messrs Hilton & Due (possibly still in print, but my copy is old and dogeared, if you want to see it).
+The finest and still most reliable source on interurban history, generally and company-by-company, is The Electric Interurban Railways of America by Messrs Hilton & Due (possibly in print, but my copy is old and dogeared, if you want to use it).
 In fact, it was H&D’s style that allowed me to write an entry for Agincourt’s own: the Northwest Iowa Traction Co., popularly called the NITC, founded in 1909 but gone by the WWII years.

 It was also natural for the NITC to have spun off a trolley line for the city itself, a one-way track making a weird figure-eight from the depot at Broad and Louisa through most of the neighborhoods.
 A spur line served the cemeteries (for deliveries and the occasional well-attended burial) and another seasonal track broke off for the fairgrounds on the west bank of the Mighty Muskrat.